The Silent Songbird (Hagenheim #7)

 Eliyana Ember doesn’t believe in true love.
 Not anymore.
 After defeating her grandfather and saving the Second Reflection, El only trusts what’s right in front of her.
 The tangible.
 The real.
 Not some unexplained Kiss of Infinity she once shared with the ghost of a boy she’s trying to forget.
 She has more important things to worry about–like becoming queen of the Second Reflection, a role she is so not prepared to fill.

-Now that the Verity is intertwined with her soul and Joshua’s finally by her side, El is … Continue reading
+Now that the Verity is intertwined with her soul and Joshua’s finally by her side, … Continue reading

 The Evaporation of Sofi Snow